FAIRmat-NFDI/pynxtools/paper/paper.md

 _--documentation_: Instead of traversing the whole file, this feature annotates only a single data item at a specific path in the NeXus file.
 This is practical when only a few specific data items need to be investigated, e.g. those selected by a _--concept_ query.

-__semantic use__ _read\_nexus_ provides semantic meaning to the data items by automating the annotation process of connecting data items of a NeXus file to the NeXus concepts defined with their full semantic meaning.
-Data processing applications, can use _read\_nexus_ to find data items in a NeXus file based on the NeXus concepts they should use and work on.
-They can process data files without the need of hardcoding any data path which would lead to incompatoibilities.
+__semantic use__: read_nexus automates annotation, connecting data items to NeXus concepts with semantic meaning.
+Data processing applications can use _read\_nexus_ to find data items in a NeXus file based on the NeXus concepts, without the need of hardcoding any data path which would lead to incompatibilities.
 Also note that NeXus Ontology (https://github.com/nexusformat/NeXusOntology) ensures that all defined concepts of the NeXus vocabulary and their relationships including their defined restrictions are fully expressed using the semantic web technology standard OWL (https://www.w3.org/OWL/).
 Hence, _read\_nexus_ can be used to automatically connect data from any NeXus files to the semantic web.

 !!!
 Check the NeXus links!
 Use either nexusformat.org links, or reference the path in the actual(!) pynxtools repo noting that pynxtools/definitions is a github submodule and content (as well as content path) can change version to version.